dart-archive/www.dartlang.org/src/site/tools/pub/assets-and-transformers.markdown

 ![a figure showing source assets and generated assets; the .html, .css, and .png files pass through, untransformed; the .dart file is transformed into a .js file (and, for pub serve only, the .dart file is passed through, as well)](/tools/images/assets-and-transformers.png)

 Dart files are a special case.
-The `pub build` command doesn't produce `.dart` files because browsers in the wild don't support Dart natively (yet).
+The `pub build` command doesn't produce `.dart` files because browsers in the wild don't support Dart natively.
 The `pub serve` command, on the other hand, does generate `.dart` assets, because you can use Dartium while you're developing your app.